 1. Aids Diabetes Treatment

 The low glycemic index (GI) and high fiber content of the fruit make it a hit with diabetics.
 The fruit is also rich in pectin, a type of fiber that keeps you full without increasing your calorie intake.
-The sugar in the fruit is slowly absorbed into the bloodstream, and this prevents sugar crashes and cravings.
+Thanks to the high fiber, the sugar in the fruit is slowly absorbed into the bloodstream, and this prevents sugar crashes and cravings.

 2. Passion Fruit Can Help Prevent Cancer